Skip to main content

 If you are evaluating whether to own a car at all, the Car Ownership vs Transit Calculator compares total ownership costs (insurance, registration, maintenance) against transit and rideshare over multiple years.

 Planning a move closer to work?
-The Rent Affordability by City Calculator helps you see if a pricier apartment near the office actually saves money when you factor in reduced commute costs.
+The Rent Affordability by City Calculator lets you test whether a pricier apartment near the office still comes out ahead once reduced commute costs are part of the math.

 For one-off trips rather than daily commutes, the Road Trip Fuel Cost Planner estimates gas expenses and stops for longer drives.